-(1) Identifying a service array that aligns with the characteristics and service needs of target families, thus ensuring that each family will be able to secure a service that meets their specific needs and circumstances.
+- (1) Identifying a service array that aligns with the characteristics and service needs of target families, thus ensuring that each family will be able to secure a service that meets their specific needs and circumstances. - (2) Ensuring each service identified has a high level of evidence of effectiveness-not only from national evaluations, but also drawing on data and experiences with these very programs as implemented in DC. - (3) Prioritizing the selection of existing District services that are currently successful, building on existing capacity, model familiarity, and effectiveness.